adrianoes/pywinauto-and-mitmproxy-expandtesting_desktop/README.md

   - :white_check_mark: Add python.exe to PATH
 and keep all the other preferenced options as they are.
 - Look for Python in the extensions marketplace and install the one from Microsoft.
-- See [Cmder | Console Emulator page](https://cmder.app/), donwload the latest Mini version and unzip it in C:\pywinauto-expandtesting_desktop.
+- See [Cmder | Console Emulator page](https://cmder.app/), donwload the latest Mini version and unzip it in C:\pywinauto-and-mitmproxy-expandtesting_desktop.
 - See [mitmproxy page](https://mitmproxy.org/), download and execute the downloaded file to install. :point_right: **Next**, :point_right: **Install** and :point_right: **Finish**.
   - If there is the need to work with mitmproxy in the terminal, on Windows tool bar, :mag: **proxy**, :point_right: **Proxy Configurations**, :point_right: **Set up** on Use a proxy server frame, :point_right: **Use a proxy server**, :point_right: **Use a proxy server**, type **localhost** and **8080** on Proxy IP address and Port fields respectively and :point_right: **Save**.
 This proxy configs should be deactivated when running the tests, since test scripts already take care of such configuration.
   - See [Install mitmproxy's Certificate Authority page](http://mitm.it/) and download the windows one.
 Execute it, :point_right: **Next**, :point_right: **Next**, :point_right: **Next**, :point_right: **Next**, :point_right: **Finish**, :point_right: **Yes** and :point_right: **Ok**.
 Remember to undo this step after testing.